 The Hon David Littleproud MP

-The Hon David Littleproud MP is seeking a full-time ongoing Media Advisr (EOB) to join his team, based within the Maranoa Electorate Office in Dalby, QLD.
+The Hon David Littleproud MP is seeking a full-time ongoing Media Advisor (EOB) to join his team, based within the Maranoa Electorate Office in Dalby, QLD.
 This role involves regular travel both within the Electorate and interstate, including to Canberra for sitting weeks.

 Position Overview